NovaThetop/Office-visitor-counter-project-/README.md

 -
 Session Duration and
-cookies, local storage, or IP hashing to distinguish between a new visitor and someone just refreshing Historical Graphs: Add a small sparkline or bar chart (using Chart.js or D3.js) showing traffic trends over the last 7 days.
+cookies, local storage, or IP hashing to distinguish between a new visitor and someone just refreshing
-( This one I am going to integrate into this project later)
 _________________________________________________________________________________________________________________

 Simple Wiring Guide
 The ESP32 is the brain, and we power the 5V sensors using the ESP32's Vin pin (which draws 5V directly from the USB connection).